 For over a decade, Ashlan has worked for top rated entertainment shows; at Entertainment Tonight as a special correspondent and for 7 years prior as a correspondent and fill-in anchor for E!
 News.
 She also was the lead anchor on E!
 News Now, reaching millions of digital viewers daily.
 As an entertainment journalist, she covers everything from breaking news and celebrity exclusives to award shows and premieres.

 Cousteau’s endeavors go beyond television.
 In January of 2017, she traveled to Antarctica to be a headlining speaker at TedxScottBase where her talk, Laugh, Cry, Connect…How Entertainment Can Save Our Planet, was received with great praise.
 At the request of the United Nations, Ashlan served as host for the UN’s Convention on Migratory Species in Quito, Ecuador.
-She has presented at the Society of Environmental Journalists and SXSW Eco.
+She has presented at the Society of Environmental Journalists, DreamForce and SXSW Eco.
 Ashlan was selected by former Vice-President Al Gore to be the opening anchor for his internationally live broadcast of 24 Hours of Reality in 2015 and continues to be a leading voice for environmental issues on Capitol Hill.

 Ashlan produced groundbreaking digital documentaries focusing on our natural world.
 The first expedition, Treasures of the Terai, follows Cousteau on an adventure around Nepal, searching for endangered Indian tigers and one-horned rhinos.
-She also joined husband Philippe Cousteau as a team member of EarthEcho International’s Into the Dead Zone, an innovative new initiative designed to bring science alive for 21st century learners.
+She also joins husband Philippe Cousteau as a host and team leader of EarthEcho International Expeditions, an innovative initiative designed to bring science alive for 21st century learners.

 Cousteau is currently an ambassador for The North Face, Aqua Lung and as the Eco Luxury Ambassador and celebrity blogger for DotLuxury.
 Cousteau served as an ocean ambassador for La Mer Skin Care’s Blue Heart Campaign in 2016.
 Ashlan has also created alignments with other corporate partners including BMW, Murad Skin Care and Wella Hair Care.